 barryyip0625/mcp-discord — Most Mature Codebase

 What works well: Forum support is unique — creating, reading, and replying to forum posts is essential for community management.
 Message search.
-Both stdio and HTTP transports.
+Both stdio and streamable HTTP transports.
 Docker image on Docker Hub. npx installation.
-103 commits shows sustained development.
-Only 1 open issue.
+123 commits shows sustained development.
+Only 1 open issue, 1 open PR.
+Role management and channel permission features close previous gaps.

-What doesn’t: 71 stars despite being the most feature-rich and actively maintained server is puzzling.
-No role management.
-No DM support. discord_login as an explicit tool call is unusual — most servers handle authentication at startup. v1.3.5 release from October 2025 — last release is 5 months old.
+What doesn’t: 79 stars despite being the most feature-rich and actively maintained server is puzzling — though its PulseMCP traffic (15.9K all-time) suggests real usage beyond GitHub stars. discord_login as an explicit tool call is unusual — most servers handle authentication at startup.
+No DM support.

 HardHeadHackerHead/discord-mcp — 134 Tools, 10 Stars

-This is the maximalist approach: 134 tools across 20 categories, covering everything from auto-moderation rules to onboarding configuration to server templates.
+This is the maximalist approach: 139 tools across 20 categories (up from 134), covering everything from auto-moderation rules to onboarding configuration to server templates.
 It’s the Discord equivalent of the AWS MCP Servers review — ambitious scope.
+Now at 13 stars and 17 commits — slow but steady growth.

 Categories include: Guild (2), Roles (11), Channels (20), Members (15), Messages (14), Reactions (1), Server Admin (16), Threads (10), Forums (5), Emojis & Stickers (7), Webhooks (4), Scheduled Events (5), Stage Instances (3), Auto-Moderation (4), Polls (3), Direct Messages (2), Bot Presence (2), Server Templates (4), Application Commands (4), Onboarding (2).